TheTwoCentsRespository/LRUDiskBackedCache/README.md

 Method returns a singleton LRUDiskBackedCache instance.
 Need to provide capacity of the cache, and the directory where the files would be created.

 O(1) time complexity and O(j+k) space complexity.
 Where j is the number of keys.
-Not exactly j+k, since memory is allocated up-front to reserve space for references and not the actual data themselves.
+Not exactly j+k, since memory is allocated up-front to reserve space for references and not the actual data themselves (Concurrent HashMap).
 Also k <= n, where n is a much larger key-value store that is saved on the disk and only a subset resides in the cache.
 Also  When the cache is full, it will reserve Theta(2k) space but only accounting for references since both Linked List and Hash Map will have a copy of the data.

 public LRURetrivedDataClass<V> get(K key);